 Because the level of documentation differs for claims under the RR Act or SS Act, the adjudicator is only responsible for developing for information that is needed for the determination that (s)he is responsible for.
 If a TERI or CAL claim has not been previously adjudicated, efforts at development shall be limited to adjudication issues toward the disposition of the claim for a disability annuity.
-If the individual has already been approved for a disability annuity or full age and service annuity OR is not eligible for an annuity under the RRA, efforts at development shall be geared toward adjudication issues toward the disposition of the claim for disability freeze and/or Medicare coverage under the SS Act.
+If the individual has already been approved for a disability annuity or full age and service annuity OR is not eligible for an annuity under the RRA, efforts at development shall be geared toward adjudication issues toward the disposition of the claim for SAC, efforts at development shall be geared adjudication issues toward the SS Act.